-On August 14, 2020, the Montana Department of Environmental Quality (the "MT DEQ") issued a final approval for the Phase I Bonding for the underground Black Butte Copper project (the "Project").
-The Company has posted a surety bond for the Project, the MT DEQ has approved the bond posting and has issued a Final Mine Operating Permit allowing the Company the right to commence Phase I Development surface construction at the mine site.
+On August 14, 2020, the Montana Department of Environmental Quality (the "MT DEQ") approved the Phase I Bonding for the underground Black Butte Copper project (the "Project") and issued a Final Mine Operating Permit allowing the Company the right to commence Phase I Development surface construction at the mine site.

-2. Fiscal Year 2021 Highlights
+2. Three Months Ended September 30, 2021 Highlights